Federalist No. 10: Publication

+Arguments

-The question of faction
+Definition and causes of faction

 Federalist No. 10 continues the discussion of the question broached in Hamilton's Federalist No. 9.
 Hamilton there addressed the destructive role of a faction in breaking apart the republic.
 The question Madison answers, then, is how to eliminate the negative effects of faction.
 Madison defines a faction as "a number of citizens, whether amounting to a minority or majority of the whole, who are united and actuated by some common impulse of passion, or of interest, adverse to the rights of other citizens, or to the permanent and aggregate interests of the community."
-He identifies the most serious source of faction to be the diversity of opinion in political life which leads to dispute over fundamental issues such as what regime or religion should be preferred.
+He also traces faction to differences of opinion in political life, including disputes over preferred regimes and religions.

 Madison argues that "the most common and durable source of factions has been the various and unequal distribution of property."
 He states, "Those who hold and those who are without property have ever formed distinct interests in society."
 Providing some examples of the distinct interests, Madison identified a landed interest, a manufacturing interest, a mercantile interest, a moneyed interest, and "many lesser interests".
 Madison insists that they all belonged to "different classes" that were "actuated by different sentiments and views."
 Thus, Madison argues, these different classes would be prone to make decisions in their own interest, and not for the public good.
 A law regarding private debts, for instance, would be "a question to which the creditors are parties on one side, and the debtors on the other."
 To this question, and to others like it, Madison notes that, though "justice ought to hold the balance between them," the interested parties would reach different conclusions, "neither with a sole regard to justice and the public good."

-Like the anti-Federalists who opposed him, Madison was substantially influenced by the work of Montesquieu, though Madison and Montesquieu disagreed on the question addressed in this essay.
-He also relied heavily on the philosophers of the Scottish Enlightenment, especially David Hume, whose influence is most clear in Madison's discussion of the types of faction and in his argument for an extended republic.
+Like the Anti-Federalists who opposed him, Madison was substantially influenced by the work of Montesquieu, though Madison and Montesquieu disagreed on the question addressed in this essay.
+Madison also drew important insights about faction from David Hume, but recent scholarship cautions against treating his thought as simply Humean: John Witherspoon, Francis Hutcheson, and Thomas Reid also shaped his understanding of self-government.